riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 });
 {% endhighlight %}

-OK, so we're adding a new `Task` record in our method.
-The `text` of the `Task` will be what gets passed into the method, the `createdAt` date will be set to the current date / time.

-We now have passing tests!
+And with that we now have passing tests!

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/step-4-passing.png" class="img-responsive" />

-Before moving on let's do a quick refactor as we're seeing a bit of code duplication creep into our tests.
-Specifically the code to grab the current tasks displaying in the UI, i.e.
+Before moving on let's do a quick refactor as we're seeing a bit of code duplication creep into the tests.
+Specifically the code to grab the tasks displayed in the UI, i.e.

 <div class="no-select-button">
 {% highlight JavaScript %}